-Bravery does not mean fearlessness.
+Bravery doesn’t mean fearlessness.
 It means having the courage to try something new or challenging and then celebrating your success.
-It is about stretching to do things that are outside of your comfort zone and trying to succeed.
-Stretching to do things that are outside of your comfort zone can increase your self-esteem.
+It’s about stretching to do things that are outside of your comfort zone and trying to succeed.
+Children and young people tell us that one of the most important things which improves their mental health and wellbeing is having a hobby/interest which they’re good at.
+Stretching yourself also increases self-esteem and gives a sense of personal achievement.

 ACTIVITIES FOR YOU TO TRY

-Here are three Try It Tuesdays ideas for you to try during Scottish Children’s Health Week.
+Here are three Tuesday #BEBRAVE ideas for you to try during Scottish Children’s Health Week.